blastheart1/portfolio-chatbot-tensorflow-openai/README.md

 - 📱 **Mobile-First**: Optimized for all device sizes and touch interactions
 - 💬 **Conversational**: Natural language processing with context awareness
 - 🔄 **Real-time**: Instant responses with typing indicators and smooth transitions
-- 🎭 **Personality**: Engages users with Luis's professional persona and interests
+- 🎭 **Personality**: Engages users with Luis' professional persona and interests

 ### Technical Features
 - 🔧 **Highly Customizable**: Easy to adapt for different use cases (ecommerce, enterprise, etc.)